Home

 Floating toast

-A Floating toast should be used for global notifications of medium importance that are not crucial to users and therefore don’t have to interrupt their flow.
-A Floating toast can either be triggered by a system event and a user interaction.
+A Floating toast is used for global notifications of medium importance that are not critical and do not need to interrupt the user’s flow.
+A Floating toast can be triggered by either a system event or user interaction.

 Inline toast

 An Inline toast should be used for contextual notifications of medium importance.
-Inline toasts with success and warning statuses shouldn’t require an action from users, whereas inline toasts with warning and error statuses may require an action.
-A Floating toast can either be triggered by a system event and a user interaction.
+Inline toasts with success and information statuses typically don’t require user action, whereas those with warning or error statuses may prompt an action.
+An Inline toast can be triggered by either a system event or user interaction.

 When not to use a Toast

-• When the notifications communicates information that should require users’ attention right away, consider a Dialog instead;
+• For immediate attention: If the notification requires users’ attention right away, consider using a Dialog instead.

-• When the notification communicates global information that is relevant for all users or a group of users for a longer time span, consider an Alert instead.
+• For long-term global information: If the notification conveys information that is relevant to all users or a group of users over a longer period, consider using an Alert instead.

 Size